 Applicants with more than 30 transferable semester hours must meet all of the prevailing LS requirements and RHSC deficiency make-up courses applicable before transferring.

 Students who have earned a career associate degree may apply for admission to a program leading to the baccalaureate degree according to the institution’s criteria for admission for the program.
 Students with an earned career associate degree will not be held to RHSC requirements.

 Students completing non-transfer associate degrees (e.g., Associate of Applied Science, Associate of Science in various health areas, and Associate of Applied Technology) at regionally accredited institutions will be evaluated on an individual basis to determine their eligibility for admission.↑ Top

 (Last Modified April 12, 2011) Report a broken link

 Students who do not meet USG requirements may be considered for admission under Limited Admission.
 Institutions may admit up to 10% of all transfer students as Limited Admission students.
 The base of this percent is the number of unduplicated headcount new transfer students admitted over the previous fiscal year.
 This Limited Transfer Admission category is separate from the freshman Limited Admissions category.

 Transfer students admitted as Limited Admissions students, including Presidential Exceptions who have RHSC deficiencies documented from another USG institution, shall be required to satisfy those deficiencies by subject area in the same manner as defined for Limited Admission Freshmen.

 3.3.2 English Proficiency and Transfer Students

-Students who are non-native speakers of English, who transfer from an institution of higher education outside the U.S. where English was not the language of instruction, are required to submit a TOEFL or International English Language Testing System (IELTS) score along with their foreign credentials.
+Students who are non-native speakers of English, who transfer from an institution of higher education outside the U.S. where English was not the language of instruction, are required to submit an English language proficiency exam score from one of the approved providers below along with their foreign credentials.

 *Institutions and departmental programs within the institution may set higher minimum test scores for admission.